 The hearts and minds of millions of Indians are pledged towards Gandhi.
-They called him ‘Mahatma’ meaning the “Great Soul”.
-A large number of people use to gather around when he made to routes to tour.
+They called him ‘Mahatma’, meaning the “Great Soul”.
+A large number of people use to gather around when he made routes to tour.
 This all seemed surreal to the people thinking of how he worked day and night to make India a free democratic country that is what it is today.
 According to him, “The woes of Mahatmas” are only known and understood by Mahatmas.
 The fame and love he received due to his work will be specified in these 10 lines on Mahatma Gandhi.

 10 lines on Mahatma Gandhi:

 1. Mahatma Gandhi was born in a privileged society and was married to Kasturba Makhanji at 13.

 2. He pursued a philosophical study in religion at London University.

 3. In 1893, he signed up a year contract to work in an Indian firm in Natal, South Africa.

 4. Despite a year contract, he spent 21 years in South Africa and returned to India in 1916.